 How to Earn the Chase Sapphire Preferred Bonus & Get More Chase Points

 Chase Ultimate Rewards points are viewed as some of the most valuable in the miles and points world in part because they’re so easy to collect.

-And you should start off with the Chase Sapphire Preferred, which we already considered the best travel card in these times.
+And you should start off with the Chase Sapphire Preferred, which we had already considered the best travel card in these times before this increased bonus.
 With this new 80,000-point bonus after spending $4,000 in three months and an annual fee of $95 (which isn’t waived in the first year), it’s tough to beat.
 There are a handful of other perks, too.
-That includes 2x points on travel and restaurant purchases and no foreign transaction fees.
+That includes 2x points on travel and restaurant purchases, great travel insurance, and no foreign transaction fees.

 Between the extra value you get when booking through the Ultimate Rewards portal and the flexibility of transfer partners, it’s easy to see why we generally consider the Chase Sapphire Preferred a better option than the Capital One Venture card.

 And this card is subject to Chase’s 5/24 rule.
 So you’ll have to consider your recent credit card applications to figure out if you’re able to apply for the card.